 Described by both Zubin Mehta and Riccardo Muti as a “wonderful conductor and musician”, Australian/Russian conductor, Alexander Briger is one of Australia’s preeminent musicians.
 Alexander worked closely with both Sir Charles Mackerras, where he developed a strong knowledge of the music of Leoš Janáček, and Pierre Boulez and the Ensemble InterContemporain.
 He has premiered works by composers such as Arvo Pärt, Bruno Mantovani, Mark Anthony Turnage, Elena Kats Chernin and Simon Holt and is considered a specialist in the works of Janáček, Mozart and Beethoven.
 In 2016 he was awarded the Order of Australia for “For distinguished services to music as a leading conductor”.

 He has performed regularly with the Philharmonia Orchestra in London (collaborating with such soloists as Alfred Brendel, Maria Joao Pires and Murray Perahia) and the London Philharmonic Orchestra, including their tour to China in 2004 and made his BBC Proms and Berlin Festival debuts with the Birmingham Contemporary Music Group (following a recommendation from Sir Simon Rattle) and Edinburgh Festival debut with the Scottish Chamber Orchestra.
 He has also worked with such soloists as Paul Lewis, Kirill Gerstein, Akiko Suwanai, and Julia Fisher.

-In August 2010 he founded the Australian World Orchestra, of which he is the Artistic Director and Chief Conductor, and in 2011 conducted their award-winning inaugural season at the Sydney Opera House with Beethoven's 9th Symphony, which was subsequently released on Deutsche Grammophone, as well as leading the orchestra on a tour of Sydney and Singapore in 2016.
+In 2010, he founded the Australian World Orchestra, of which he is the Artistic Director and Chief Conductor, and in 2011 conducted their award-winning inaugural season at the Sydney Opera House with Beethoven's 9th Symphony, which was subsequently released on Deutsche Grammophone, as well as leading the orchestra on their Asia tours to Singapore in 2016 and India in 2018.